RHONJ Alum Says Teresa Giudice ‘Wouldn’t Know What Respect Was if She Fell Over It’

 “It wasn’t just one event, I think everyone wants to think that there was one big thing that happened, that caused us to say we’re not going to this wedding.
 I think it was a series of events, I think it was a long time coming,” said the “On Display” singer.

-Melissa then noted that she and her husband had a heated interaction with Giudice the day before her wedding.
+Melissa then noted that she and her husband had a heated interaction with Giudice the day before her wedding during the production of the season 13 finale.

 “I think I knew certain things that I couldn’t say out loud and then at the finale, they came out and just energies rose and it would feel really silly to go from that and then in 12 hours to be sitting in a pew.
 It would just not make any sense for us to even be there,” said the reality television personality.